sgiraudet/loggingbox/README.md

-loggingbox - Real-time logmonitoring, log indexer, and log storage.
+loggingbox
 ==========

+The loggingbox is a real-time logmonitoring, log indexer, and log storage web server.